dawei-yang/dawei-yang.github.io/essays/javascript-is-good.md

 array in C is fixed, so we may need to implement a linked list to store those structs dynamically.
 </div>

-<h2>Json as object</h2>
+<h2>Other advantages</h2>
 <div style="text-indent:2em">
-	Furthermore, Json is considered as an Object in Javascript.
+	JSON is considered as an Object in Javascript.
 Json is significantly less verbose, so it helps us to define an object clearly.
-On the other hand, it is easy to read a Json object as human.
+In the WOD of object oriented, we implemented the menu of Jumba Juice, and I found it's easier to use.
+JSON can be recognized by most platform, so we don't need to worry about format transfer.
+	Moreover, Javascript is a protocol oriented language.
+Protocol Extension allows child classes use the methods in base class directly once those children satisfy the protocol.
 </div>

-<h2>Protocol oriented</h2>